flutter/flutter/packages/flutter/README.md

 }
 ```

-Execution starts in `main`, which instructs the framework to run a new
-instance of the `HelloWorldApp`.
-The framework then calls the `build()`
+Execution starts in `main`, which runs a new instance of the `HelloWorldApp`.
-function on `HelloWorldApp` to create a tree of widgets, some of which might
-be other `Components`, which in turn have `build()` functions that generate
-more widgets iteratively to create the widget hierarchy.
+The `HelloWorldApp` builds a `Text` widget containing the famous _Hello, world!_
+string and centers it on the screen using a `Center` widget.
 To learn more about
 the widget system, please see the [widgets tutorial](lib/widgets/README.md).

 Setup your Android device